torvalds/linux/Documentation/virt/kvm/api.rst

-Specify a device address in the guest's physical address space where guests can access emulated or directly exposed devices, which the host kernel needs to know about.
+Specify a device address in the guest's physical address space where guests can access emulated or directly exposed devices, which the host kernel needs to kanalw about.
 The id field is an architecture specific identifier for a specific device.

 arm64 divides the id field into two parts, a device id and an